WFDU

-WFDU (89.1 MHz branded as 89.1 WFDU) is a non-commercial, college radio station licensed to Fairleigh Dickinson University in Teaneck, New Jersey.
+WFDU (89.1 MHz) is a public radio station licensed to Fairleigh Dickinson University in Teaneck, New Jersey.
 Founded in 1971, WFDU's studios are on campus, with its transmitter on the Armstrong Tower in Alpine, New Jersey.
 Following negotiations with New York University and the Federal Communications Commission, an agreement was reached for the two Universities to share the 89.1 frequency on the FM band.
 While WFDU and WNYU-FM share the frequency, each station maintains separate transmitter and studio facilities as well as discrete programming and personnel.

-The station's broadcast signal has up to a 60-mile radius of its transmitter, within the historic Armstrong Field Lab in Alpine.
+The station's broadcast signal has up to a 60-mile radius of its transmitter within the historic Armstrong Field Lab in Alpine.
 The AFL is the site of the world's first FM station, W2XMN, built by the creator of FM technology, Major Edwin Howard Armstrong.
-With an increase in antenna height and a power rise to 3,000 watts, WFDU-FM has the potential to reach 8.2 million people.
-In August 2015, WFDU launched two new HD channels: HD2, which is called "Jazz & What's More" for Jazz music, and HD3, which is called "Masterworks" for Classical music.
+With an increase in antenna height and a power rise to 3,000 watts, WFDU has the potential to reach 8.2 million people.
+In August 2015, WFDU launched two new HD channels: HD2, which is now called "Eclectic Sound", and HD3, which is now called "Student Voice of FDU".

-History

-WFDU began broadcasting to the New York region at 12:00 August 30, 1971 and became a laboratory for students of Fairleigh Dickinson University to learn practical broadcasting.
-WFDU shares 89.1 FM with WNYU and can only broadcast 50% of the week.
-However, the station is available online all of the time.
-The stream is carried by several apps and websites including iHeartRadio, iTunes Radio, TuneIn.com, and the WFDU (FM) website, wfdu.fm.

-Programming

-The station exclusively music, and provides quite a range including blues, country/bluegrass music, retro radio, eclectic, folk, gospel, oldies rock and soul/R&B.

-Blues

-Blues musician Big Frank Mirra hosts "Blues on the Run" on Tuesdays with former blues radio producer, Music Director of Blues/Roots/American.
-Dennis Gruenling is the host of "Blues & The Beat," spinning everything from the legends of Chicago-style blues like Muddy Waters, the jump blues styles of Joe Liggins, New Orleans blues of Fats Domino, and vocal blues and R&B from the likes of The Spiders every Thursday.
-'Friday Night Live' focuses on blues and blues-based music.

-RetroRadio

-RetroRadio features popular music programming for those born from the late 1940s onwards.
-It focuses on music released between 1960 and 1975.
-Hosts have included: former 1010 WINS news anchor Judy DeAngelis, general manager Duff Sheffield, country music host Kenny O'Boyle, Brian Norton, E.B.
-Fisher, Jimy Bleu, Ghosty, and Ed Alstrom.

-Country/bluegrass

-Richard Haas hosts "Bluegrass & Beyond."
-Kenny O'Boyle hosts 'Let There Be Country'" Tuesdays and Thursdays.